-Look at the contrast: Christ was quietly sleeping in the midst of all the turmoil, unaffected by the storm which caused the strongest men to quake with fear.
-In this event we must also comment that this shows that Jesus was true man, tired, sleeping, not just some kind of a spirit, as one long-standing heresy contends.
-Christ was a real, natural man who has body and soul, and therefore had need of eating, drinking, and sleeping just as we have.
+Look at the contrast: Christ was quietly sleeping in the midst of all the turmoil, unaffected by the storm which caused these strong men to quake with fear.
+In this event we must also comment that this shows that Jesus was true man, tired, and sleeping.
+He was not just some kind of a spirit, as one long-standing heresy contends.

+Christ was a real, natural man who has body and soul, and really needed to eat, drink, and sleep just as we need those things.

 But he was sleeping through this terrible storm.

 Does God sleep through turmoil in our lives?
 Surely not, for the psalmist tells us "he that keepeth thee will not slumber."
 (Psalm 121:3-4) But it may seem that way to us.
-Maybe it is we who have fallen asleep and have not looked to the Lord for all our sustenance and preservation.
-Remember also Peter's words: "Be sober, be vigilant; because your adversary the devil, as a roaring lion, walketh about, seeking whom he may devour:" (1 Peter 5:8 King James Version)
+Maybe it is we who have fallen asleep and have not looked to the Lord for all our help and preservation.

-His disciples woke him.
+His disciples woke him probably shouting.
 "Lord, save us!
 We're going to drown!"
-Luke reports that "The disciples went and woke him, saying, 'Master, Master, we're going to drown!'
-He got up and rebuked the wind and the raging waters; the storm subsided, and all was calm."
-(Luke 8:24) The fact that Luke uses the word "master", repeated twice, and not "Lord" as Matthew does suggests that they had forgotten or hadn't really learned yet that he was the very Son of God as well as a true human being.
+Luke reports that "The disciples went and woke him, saying, 'Master, Master, we're going to drown!" "(Luke 8:24) The fact that Luke uses the word "master", repeated twice, and not "Lord" as Matthew does suggests that they had forgotten or hadn't really learned yet that he was the very Son of God as well as a true human being.

-When his disciples call upon him, Jesus calms the storm.
+When his disciples wake him, Jesus calms the storm.
 But first Jesus rebuked the disciples for the littleness of their faith.
 But this is not the only time he did that.
 After they had just experienced the authority of Jesus' teaching and had observed the miracles he had just performed in healing diseases they should have realized that they were perfectly safe as long as he was with them.
 He obviously was not frightened or worried, so why should they be?

-"You of little faith, why are you so afraid?"
+Jesus speaks to them: "You of little faith, why are you so afraid?"
 Why should you be afraid?
 Jesus first stills the storm in the hearts of the disciples.
 And then he calms the waves of the sea.
 Christ's first thought is for the faith of the disciples, not for the removal of the cause of their fear.
 Why be filled with fear, why so little faith?
-The rebuke was harsh, but with a hidden kindness.
+This was a harsh rebuke, but The Son of God is still showing his love.
 His own absolute fearlessness should calm their panic.
 Lack of faith always makes one timid.
-Trust in God, in his power and in his help, makes the believer bold.
+Trust in God, trust in his power and in his help, makes the believer bold in seeking to do the will of God.

-This most important matter having been settled, he rose from his pillow and uttered a second rebuke, directed to the fierce winds and the tumultuous waves.
+This most important matter having been settled, he rose from his pillow and spoke a second rebuke, directed to the fierce winds and the waves.
 "Peace, be still!"
 (Mark 4:39) he commands them.
-With the sound of his voice an obedient hush fell upon the turbulence of the winds and the waves.
+Jesus "got up and rebuked the wind and the raging waters; the storm subsided, and all was calm."
+(Luke 8:24) With the sound of his voice the turbulence of the winds and the waves stopped instantly.
 The almighty Ruler of the universe had spoken.
 His human voice, by virtue of the divine power and majesty given to his humanity, controlled the forces of nature.